SpotlightKid/python-rtmidi/docs/contributing.rst

     $ git clone --recursive git@github.com:your_name_here/python-rtmidi.git

 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::
+Assuming you have ``virtualenvwrapper`` installed, this is how you set up your fork for local development::

     $ mkvirtualenv python-rtmidi
     $ cd python-rtmidi/
     $ pip install -r requirements-dev.txt
-    $ python setup.py develop
+    $ python -m pip install .

 4. Create a branch for local development::